Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample1_RecognizeFormContent.md

 # Recognize form content

-This sample demonstrates how to recognize tables, lines, words, and selection marks like radio buttons and check boxes in forms documents in documents, without the need to train a model.
+This sample demonstrates how to recognize tables, lines, words, and selection marks like radio buttons and check boxes in forms documents, without the need to train a model.

 To get started you'll need a Cognitive Services resource or a Form Recognizer resource.
 See [README][README] for prerequisites and instructions.